This topic describes the Code Places feature. This feature helps you find your way in large code bases and explore an unfamiliar code.

 Code Places is turned off by default.
 To enable it:

-CodeRush displays type declarations (class, interfaces, delegates, enums), members of the corresponding type declarations (methods, properties, events), and regions contained in an opened cs. or vb. file in the Code Places window.
+CodeRush displays type declarations (class, interfaces, delegates, enums), members of the corresponding type declarations (methods, properties, events), and regions contained in an opened cs., vb., ts. or js. file in the Code Places window.
 This window contains the following tabs:

 CodeRush stores changed code places for files while the solution is opened.
 You can reopen an edited file and see changed code places in History and Global History tabs.

 Code Places are fully synchronized with the code editor.
 When you change the code (add, remove or replace a member) CodeRush updates the code places list accordingly in the File Places tab.